MuhammadSharjeel260/SPMExample2/README.md

-# SPMExample2
+# MyLibraryTest

-trying to implement SPM
+A description of this package.